Extremelyd1/HKMP.Tag/README.md

 The Tag game-mode implemented as an addon for the HKMP API.

 ## How it works
-When the game is started a random player will be selected as the initial "infected".
+When the game is started a random player (or multiple, depending on the number of players) will be selected as the initial "infected".
 They will get a different skin and be placed on a different team.
 The task of this player is to infect all other non-infected players.

-The infected players will be equipped with Nailmaster's Glory, while the non-infected players will be equipped with Wayward Compass and Kingsoul.
-The non-infected players will also have access to the Vengeful Spirit ability to keep the infected players at bay.

 Once a non-infected player is hit (either by another player or by a hazard) they will automatically join the opposing team, change skin and get the corresponding equipment.

-The game ends whenever there is only one player left uninfected, which is deemed the winner.
+The game ends whenever there is only one player left uninfected, who is then deemed the winner.

 ## Install
 The addon can be installed by dropping the `HKMPTag.dll` (which can be found on the